MichelleVillar/bootstrap-cheat-sheet/README.md

 * We’ll be using bootstrap.min.css for this example
 * We don’t need the JS folder for this example
 * Comments will tell you where to find these items in Bootstrap’s documentation page
+* The dummy text used here is from https://www.lipsum.com/